bastion-rs/bastion/README.md

     * Exploiting hardware locality wherever it is possible.
 It is designed for servers.
 * Supervision system makes it easy to manage lifecycles.
     * Kill your application in certain condition or restart you subprocesses whenever a certain condition is met.
+* Automatic member discovery, cluster formation and custom message passing between cluster members.
+    * Using zeroconf or not, launch your bastion cluster from everywhere, with a single actor block.

 ## Guarantees
 * At most once delivery for all messages.